pjswall/Morphing/README.md

 This dataset contains morph images from 102 subjects captured with neutral as well as smiling expressions.
 Thare are 2175 morphed images corresponding to 92 subjects created using a landmark-based approach.

-### E-MorGAN Dataset

-This dataset created using GAN's and all the morphed images are generated with the GAN architecture called MorGAN.
-Dataset is having at 1000 images which are splittes as train and test sets of 500 images in each set.

 Dataset specification
 ---------------------